1993 Mongolian presidential election: Transition to democracy

-In January 1992 a new constitution was ratified, renaming the country Mongolia and changing Ochirbat's title to "President of Mongolia and Commander-in-Chief of the Armed Forces".
+In January 1992, a new constitution was ratified, renaming the country Mongolia and changing Ochirbat's title to "President of Mongolia and Commander-in-Chief of the Armed Forces."
 After the ratification, parliamentary elections were held on 28 June 1992.
-The MPRP once again won a supermajority, securing 70 seats out of the total 76 seats in the reformed State Great Khural with 57% of the vote.
-This was largely attributed to the party's adoption of new ideas like multiparty governance and support for a free market economy.
-The MNDP, a coalition compromising of the Mongolian National Progress Party (MNPP) and the Mongolian Democratic Party (MDP), was led by Tsaikhiagiin Elbegdorj and won four seats with 17% of the vote.
+The MPRP once again won a supermajority, securing 70 out of the total 76 seats in the reformed State Great Khural with 57% of the vote.
+This was largely attributed to the party's adoption of multiparty governance and its support for a free market economy.
+The opposition alliance between the Mongolian National Progress Party (MNPP), the Mongolian Democratic Party (MDP), and the Mongolian United Party (MUP) won four seats with 17% of the vote.
 The Mongolian Social Democratic Party, supported by the German SPD, won one seat with 10% of the vote.
+The opposition MDP, MNPP, MUP, and Mongolian Renaissance Party merged in late 1992 to form the Mongolian National Democratic Party (MNDP).
+The MNDP, with its four parliamentary seats, became the primary opposition to the MPRP and second largest parliamentary party.

-Local elections were held in October, the same year.
+Local elections were held in October of the same year.
 The ruling MPRP won all 18 governorships of the country's provinces and almost 90% of all sum legislature seats.

-Nominations
+Candidates

 Both Ochirbat and Tüdev were members of the MPRP, but belonged to different factions within the party.
-During a party meeting in the spring of 1993 Ochirbat was rejected as the MPRP's pick for the presidential candidate, with the party instead selecting Tüdev, a well-known writer, editor and intellectual figure.
+During a party conference in the spring of 1993, Ochirbat was rejected as the MPRP's pick for the presidential candidate, with the party instead selecting Tüdev, a well-known writer, editor, and intellectual figure.

-In response, the MNDP and MSDP united as a coalition and nominated Ochirbat as their coalition candidate for the 1993 presidential election.
+In response, the MNDP and MSDP formed a coalition and nominated Ochirbat as their joint candidate for the presidential election.